Little Tern Geabhróg bheag Sternula albifrons

 Very scarce passage migrant.
-Not known to breed, although it has done so in the past.
+Not known to breed in the county, although it has done so in the past.

-Three county records up to the end of 2014.
+Five county records up to the end of 2020.

 2006 Womanagh River, near Ballymacoda, adult, 20th and 21st May.